Anwar-Said/NeuroGraph/doc/_build/html/_sources/get_started.rst.txt

     wm_datast = preprocess.WM_Dataset(root, "HCPWM",rest_dataset)
     fi_datast = preprocess.FI_Dataset(root, "HCPFI",rest_dataset)

-To construct the activity dataset, the following functionalities can be used.
+To construct the State dataset, the following functionalities can be used.

 .. code-block:: python
     :linenos:

     from NeuroGraph import preprocess

-    activity_dataset = preprocess.Brain_Connectome_Activity_Download(root, dataset_name,rois, threshold,path_to_data,n_jobs,s3)
+    state_dataset = preprocess.Brain_Connectome_State_Download(root, dataset_name,rois, threshold,path_to_data,n_jobs,s3)

 If you have the data locally, then the following functionalities can be used to preprocess the data.